 Most final salary schemes also allow pension holders to draw a one-off tax-free lump sum but you cannot take it in chunks, you need to take your lump sum all at once and normally the scheme pension must be taken at the same time.

-From 6 April 2015, the limits on how much or how little you could take from your drawdown fund each year were scrapped.
+From 6 April 2015, the limits on how much or how little you could take from your drawdown fund (see our drawdown calculator) each year were scrapped.
 Previously the amount you could take as income was capped at 150% of the income a healthy person of the same age could get from a lifetime annuity.
 Now, however, you are allowed unlimited withdrawals.

 For higher earners the option of a flexible income offers them the opportunity to manage their income in a tax-efficient manner, taking less when they don’t need it and more when required.
 They can balance their income requirement with their tax-liability.